Phillup Partin

-Phillup Alan "Sonny" Partin (born June 29, 1965, in Sacramento, California) is an American convicted murderer currently on Florida death row at Union Correctional Institution.
-Partin was sentenced to death by a 9–3 vote in favor of the sentence by a jury on December 1, 2008, for the July 31, 2002 murder of 16-year-old hitchhiker Joshan Ashbrook.
+Phillup Alan "Sonny" Partin (born June 29, 1965, in Sacramento, California) is an American convicted murderer currently serving life in prison without parole in Florida at Union Correctional Institution.
+Partin was sentenced to death by a 9–3 vote in favor of the sentence by a jury on December 1, 2008, for the July 31, 2002, murder of 16-year-old hitchhiker Joshan Ashbrook.
+Partin was resentenced to life in prison without parole in 2024.

 Murder

-Evidence at Partin's trial showed that he picked up Ashbrook as he hitchhiked along U.S. Highway 19 in Florida on July 31, 2002.
+Evidence at Partin's trial showed that he picked up Ashbrook as she hitchhiked along U.S. Highway 19 in Florida on July 31, 2002.
 He and Ashbrook spent the day fishing and swimming with Partin's daughter, then 6, before returning to the New Port Richey house where he and his daughter were living.
 Prosecutors think Ashbrook was killed between 9 p.m. and midnight.
 The next morning, workers found her body in woods off Shady Hills Road.
 She had been strangled, her throat gashed and her neck broken.
 Nine days after the discovery, Partin dropped his daughter off at the home of a foster mother, Jean Prestridge, later known as Jean Edenfield, in Wauchula and left the state.
 His daughter Patrisha's two sisters lived with this foster mother in her Wauchula home.
 Jean kept Patrisha for five days but then gave her up to foster care.
 He was a fugitive for more than a year before investigators tracked him to Fayetteville, North Carolina.
 He was arrested there on October 28, 2003.